How to visit Angkor Wat in 2 days

 Day 1

-Sunrise at Angkor Wat (only if you’re visiting during high season), Bayon, Ta Prohm, Baphuon
+Sunrise at Angkor Wat (only if you’re visiting during high season), Bayon, Ta Prohm temple, Baphuon

 Day 2